 Oversee scheduling of league play and the Local League's tournaments including tournament rules.

-(h) Offer assistance to the Local League's tournaments particularly large or multi-park events
+Offer assistance to the Local League's tournaments particularly large or multi-park events.

 SECTION 4 – Secretary - TWO (2) YEAR TERM ELECTED IN EVEN NUMBER YEARS

-(2018, 2020, ETC.) The Secretary shall:
+The Secretary shall:

-Be responsible for recording the activities of the Local League and maintain appropriate files, mailing lists and necessary records.
+Be responsible for recording the activities of the Local League and maintain appropriate files, mailing lists, and necessary records.

 Maintain a list of all Regular Members, Directors, Executive and Committee Members and give notice of all meetings of the Local League, the Board of Directors and Committees.

-Keep the minutes of the meetings of the Members, the Board of Directors and the Executive.
+Keep the minutes of the meetings of the Members, the Board of Directors, and the Executive.

-Conduct all correspondence not otherwise specifically delegated in connection with said meeting and shall be responsible for carrying out all orders, votes and resolutions not otherwise committed.
+Conduct all correspondence not otherwise specifically delegated in connection with said meeting and shall be responsible for carrying out all orders, votes, and resolutions not otherwise committed.

-Notify Members, Directors, Executive and Committee members of their election or appointment.
+Notify Members, Directors, Executive, and Committee members of their election or appointment.

-Receive and respond to all communication received whether by voice (telephone), electronic (email), paper (letter mail) or otherwise not otherwise committed.
+Receive and respond to all communication received whether by voice (telephone), electronic (email), paper (letter mail) or

-(g)
+Establish and convene regularly scheduled Board Meetings.

 Perform other duties as are customarily incident to the office of Secretary or as may be assigned by the Board of Directors.

-Offer assistance to the Local League's tournaments particularly large or multi-park events
+Offer assistance to the Local League's tournaments particularly large or multi-park events.

 SECTION 5 – Treasurer - TWO (2) YEAR TERMS ELECTED IN ODD NUMBER YEARS

-(2017, 2019, ETC.) The Treasurer shall:
+The Treasurer shall:

 Receive all moneys and securities, and deposit same in a depository approved by the Board of Directors.